neondatabase/website/content/docs/introduction/plans.md

 #### Autosuspend

 Neon's _Autosuspend_ feature controls when a Neon compute instance transitions to an Idle state (scales to zero) due to inactivity.
 By default, a Neon compute instance scales to zero after 5 minutes of inactivity.
 For [Neon Free Tier](#free-tier) users, this setting is fixed.
-Users on paid plans can increase, decrease, or disable the autosuspend setting, controlling when or if a compute scales to zero.
+Users on paid plans can configure or disable the autosuspend setting, controlling when or if a compute scales to zero.

 #### Region availability